sivahuang77/citrux-cli/docs/quota-and-pricing.md

 > **Note:** Published prices are list price; additional negotiated commercial
 > discounting may apply.

-This article outlines the specific quotas and pricing applicable to Gemini CLI when using different authentication methods.
+This article outlines the specific quotas and pricing applicable to Citrux CLI when using different authentication methods.

 Generally, there are three categories to choose from: